 A few weeks ago I came across a circuit online on showing how to automatically turn on the heated seats in a G8.
 The author of the post basically provided all the details on how to accomplish this by building his own device from scratch.
 He provided a parts list, schematic and the necessary programming (to program the required micro-controller).
 That project has been added to my list of things to do, but that’s a post for another day.
-It was that project though, which was the inspiration for this project.
+Who knows, at this point I might even look at mktpcb.com and have them create the board for me if I don’t get round to doing it.
+It was that future project though, which was the inspiration for this project.
 With a little background out of the way, lets get to it.

 I have two cats at my house, Chief and Jumper.
 They have a bad habit of jumping on the counter top in the kitchen.
 I need to find a way to keep them off the counter top, especially when I’m not home.
 Now given my background in electronic circuitry I set off to make a custom device that will accomplish this for me.
 My fiance and I have discovered that the blender is an excellent tool at scaring the cats enough to make them flee the area.
 Great!
 Using the blender and the inspirational project I plan to build a circuit that will automate the blender for me.